rubocop/rubocop/manual/cops_style.md

 This cop checks for multiple expressions placed on the same line.
 It also checks for lines terminated with a semicolon.

+This cop has `AllowAsExpressionSeparator` configuration option.
+It allows `;` to separate several expressions on the same line.

 ### Examples

 ```ruby